Hiker Hunger Carbon Fiber

 The use of trekking poles has dramatically increased over the past 10 -15 years.
 While some of that can be attributed to the increasing number of older backpackers the majority of it has been driven by young hikers looking for better ways to transport their heavy packs from peak to peak and camp to camp.
 What they’ve discovered is that by using hiking poles part of the load can be transferred from their walking shoes to their arms which makes uphill climbing easier, cross country trekking more enjoyable and downhill climbing safer and less punishing on the quads, hips, knees and ankles.
 Still, there are plenty of outdoor types who are only now coming around to the idea that trekking poles may have something to offer them but they don’t know much about the subject.
 That’s what we’re here for.

-Our Top Picks Of The Best Trekking Poles
+The Best Trekking Pole

 Below we’re going to review the 10 best trekking poles on the market today as selected by our product review experts.
 Let’s begin.

 The Hiker Hunger Carbon Fiber Trekking Poles are designed to work on any terrain whether you’re snowshoeing, hiking, mountaineering or just going for a nature walk in the local state park.
 The Hiker Hunger hiking poles take their lead from the legs of camera tripods that are typically sectional with each section sliding out to your preferred distance and then locking in place.
 It’s a great idea and it works here to perfection.
 These carbon fiber trekking poles feature rugged tungsten carbide tips with tip protectors and durable trekking baskets that promote stability and prevent your poles from being lost in deep, soft ground.
+This also makes a perfect gift for hikers.

 Carbon fiber allows the Evocrest trekking poles to bend when they need to, support you when they have to and adjust to any terrain in a way that relieves pressure on your joints and leg muscles.
 They feature a cork handle that wicks away rain and perspiration, allows you to maintain a solid grip and conforms to the natural contours of your hand for more ergonomically efficient performance.
 Like many hiking poles today they feature telescoping shafts that can be quickly and easily expanded or contracted as much as 30”.
 As such they’ll work just as good for a full grown adult as they will for a preteen.